Description

 Applying this definition to our asset in some examples:

-• The ratio of annual return and downside deviation over 5 years of Expedia Group is 0.55, which is lower, thus worse compared to the benchmark SPY (1.07) in the same period.
+• The excess return divided by the downside deviation over 5 years of Expedia Group is 0.45, which is smaller, thus worse compared to the benchmark SPY (1.17) in the same period.

 Ulcer: